b02k11/MinIO/MinIO.md

  4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

-To check the version of the Docker engine run the following commadn:
+To check the version of the Docker engine run the following command:
 ```
 docker --version
 ```